cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

   - If MODE is 3’b100

-    - The output event is sensitive to the rising edge of the selected signal in sync with the clock.
+    - The output event is sensitive to the falling edge of the selected signal in sync with the clock.

   - If MODE is 3’b101